axtcsq/Tranquil/README.md

 Although this might not fully address the problem, we hope our website can at least put a smile on our users’ face.
 ### Layout
-The layout of our website has a common structure so it does not confuse the user (centralised content, titles are of same font and size, subheaders are italics, etc).
-Yet, it's interesting enough to look at with varieties of content placement per section.
+As the layout of our website uses a common structure, it should avoid any confusion when users navigate our website.
+This is achieved by ensuring all pages uses centralised content, titles are of same font and size, and that subheaders are in italics.
+Despite being limited to a common structure, we have made it in a way that it is still interesting enough to look at, especially with varieties of content placement per section.
 ### Pictures
 Background images chosen are mountain images to emphasise the idea of tranquility and peace.
 ### Colour Schemes